-Madrid is an ideal place for holidays with children.
+Madrid is a wonderful city for a city break with children.
 Spanish people love kids, do everything for them and in all they do, they try to put children first.

-Besides these small but important details, this vibrant city also offers a lot of activities for young travelers and their parents.
+Besides these small but important details, this vibrant city also offers a lot of different activities for young travellers and their parents.
 No matter if you are visiting Madrid in winter, spring or summer, there will be always a lot of things to do.

 Here we have a guest post from Anya at the travel blog Road is Calling, who has lived in Spain as a digital nomad to tell us all about what to do in Madrid with kids.

-If you are thinking of visiting Madrid with kids, but not sure if this is a good city to go to, I will definitely encourage you to go.
-Even if you don’t plan to rent a car in Spain to explore around, I promise Madrid can keep you busy for a few weeks.
+If you are thinking of visiting Madrid with family, but not sure if this is a good city to go to, I will definitely encourage you to go.
+Even if you don’t plan to rent a car in Spain to explore around, I promise Madrid is the perfect place to keep you busy for a few weeks.

 So let’s go through the most fun things to do in Madrid Spain with kids, during any season.